By the end of this section, you will be able to:

 - Describe the nature and symptoms of posttraumatic stress disorder

-- Describe the nature, development, symptoms, and risk factors associated with posttraumatic stress disorder
+- Identify the risk factors associated with this disorder

 Extremely stressful or traumatic events, such as combat, natural disasters, and terrorist attacks, place the people who experience them at an increased risk for developing psychological disorders such as posttraumatic stress disorder (PTSD).
 Throughout much of the 20th century, this disorder was called shell shock and combat neurosis because its symptoms were observed in soldiers who had engaged in wartime combat.
 By the late 1970s it had become clear that women who had experienced sexual traumas (e.g., rape, domestic battery, and incest) often experienced the same set of symptoms as did soldiers (Herman, 1997).
 The term posttraumatic stress disorder was developed given that these symptoms could happen to anyone who experienced psychological trauma.

 PTSD was listed among the anxiety disorders in previous DSM editions.
 In DSM-5, it is now listed among a group called Trauma-and-Stressor-Related Disorders.
 For a person to be diagnosed with PTSD, she be must exposed to, witness, or experience the details of a traumatic experience (e.g., a first responder), one that involves “actual or threatened death, serious injury, or sexual violence” (APA, 2013, p.
 271).
 These experiences can include such events as combat, threatened or actual physical attack, sexual assault, natural disasters, terrorist attacks, and automobile accidents.
 This criterion makes PTSD the only disorder listed in the DSM in which a cause (extreme trauma) is explicitly specified.